The early years.

 I grew up outside of Chicago, in a place that was more farmland than suburbia.
 I looked out of my bedroom window at cornfields one year, wheat the next.
 I was the male version of a Dorothy who never left Kansas.
 Indeed, I didn’t travel much as a child (my mother never set foot on a plane).

-I can remember a few family trips in the backseat of a smoky car passing through the Smoky Mountains and a “whites-only” restroom in Georgia on the way to visit relatives in Florida.
+I can vividly remember a few family trips in the backseat of a smoky car passing through the Smoky Mountains and seeing a “whites-only” restroom in Georgia on the way to visit relatives in Florida.
 I spent summers with my father in such exotic places as Akron and Cincinnati and Minneapolis.

 By the time I graduated from Michigan State University, I had still never been outside North America or even much west of the Mississippi.
 I only dreamed of California sunshine and Rose Bowls and palm trees and the Pacific Ocean.
 Oh yeah, it’s March and still snowing.
 Go Green!

 I did buy a red VW microbus with homemade curtains and a back seat that converted into a bed for road trips as far away as Quebec.
 Although, my idea of overnight camping was often a Holiday Inn parking lot, where we could use their restrooms in the morning.

 I discovered a love for photography while in school, and in our first home I turned my basement into a professional darkroom.
 I even attended Lansing Community College to get essentially an associate degree in photography.
 I faithfully observed the grayscale and could dodge and burn skillfully with my Beseler enlarger.
 Now I say I am “classically-trained.”

 Career #1 was in the computer industry at a company that would eventually become Unisys.
 I discovered that with a degree in Psychology, I was actually darn good at sales and marketing.
 Who knew?
 I went on to 20 years of corporate success and accolades.